 The app metadata determines the position of the app in the app stores.
 Metadata fields contain details of the app and are divided into text and visual.

 Some of these fields are indexed by the app store algorithms.
 So optimize these fields with the relevant keywords to influence the app ranking.

-Important rules to remember while filling the metadata fields
+Important rules for filling the app store metadata and Google play metadata fields

 - It is enough to separate the keywords with commas in the App store keyword field.
 Do not waste space by using spaces in between.

 - Use the main keywords in the App title because the app name has the most substantial influence on ranking the app’s search results.

 - Create an intuitive App title that lets the user instantly understand the feature and purpose of the app.
 But do not make the title too long and complex.
 It should be informative and not just a rambling set of keywords and texts.

 - Take advantage of the ‘Additional Localization’ facility in the Apple app store.
 It gives you 30 more characters for the App title, 30 for the subtitle, and 100 more for the keywords, allowing you to show the app page in other popular languages.

 - Additional localization can include requests in other languages that drive traffic in the selected country/region.